Establishing A Learning Agreement:

 1. Seminarian interns know best what they want to learn or need to learn.
 They have the best understanding at any given moment in time concerning their discernment of a call to some kind of ministry.
 They know best their gifts for ministry and strengths for service (which might not need to be framed as learning goals) and their growing edges (which might make excellent learning goals).

-2. Clergy learning partners know best the opportunities for ministry and learning that are offered within their parishes, agencies and communities.
+2. Clergy/mentoring learning partners know best the opportunities for ministry and learning that are offered within their parishes, agencies, non-profits, and communities.
 Where are there particular opportunities for engagement, service, or learning?
 This is not to ask what the partner has to teach the intern from the partner's wealth of experience.
 This is also not to ask what jobs need to be done.
-It is instead to identify the special opportunities within the parish or agency for the intern to experience ministry him- or herself and to learn from that experience.
+It is instead to identify the special opportunities within the congregation or non-profit for the intern to experience ministry him- or herself and to learn from that experience.

-3. Lay learning partners: The design of these learning partnerships is not an apprenticeship.
-Seminarian interns are not simply learning from their clergy learning partners, they are learning in broader conversation with those who provide ministry in a variety of ways, and those who are recipients of ministry in a variety of forms.
-This is why it is important to have an insightful individual on the learning partnership in addition to the clergy learning partner and seminarian intern.
+3. Lay/site learning partners: The design of these learning partnerships is not an apprenticeship.
+Seminarian interns are not simply learning from their clergy or mentoring learning partners, they are learning in broader conversation with those who provide ministry in a variety of ways, and those who are recipients of ministry in a variety of forms.
+This is why it is important to have an insightful individual on the learning partnership in addition to the clergy/mentoring learning partner and seminarian intern.
 This person can bring a different voice and needed perspective into their theological reflection together.

 *PMM documents may refer variously to “learning goals,” learning agenda,” “learning agreement,” and “learning covenant.”
 Unless particular clarification is given, these may be understood as synonymous.